Huayna Picchu: How Fit Must You Be To Climb?

 There are two sections of the Huayna Picchu hike that are generally considered the most difficult.
 We'll show them to you now, and if you think you're up for them, you should be good to go!

 Huayna Picchu Tunnel

-Nearing the summit of Huayna Picchu, there is a narrow tunnel you must navigate through that looks something like the picture next to this text.
-Apparently, this feature was built into the path by the Incas; the idea was that it would act as something of a “choke point” for any invading forces attempting to make their way up the mountain.
-We imagine that it would have worked quite well – it’s a small space, and there are points where some people find it necessary to crawl on hands and knees.
-This can be especially difficult if it’s raining or shortly after a rainfall, as water is known to drop through the cave’s roof and run down its walls.
+Nearing the summit of Huayna Picchu, there is a narrow tunnel you must navigate through that looks something like the picture below.
+Apparently, this feature was built into the path by the Incas; the idea was that it would act as something of a "choke point" for any invading forces attempting to make their way up the mountain.
+We imagine that it would have worked quite well - it's a small space, and there are points where some people find it necessary to crawl on their hands and knees.
+This can be especially difficult if it's raining or shortly after a rainfall, as water is known to drop through the cave's roof and run down its walls.
 This can make the cave portion of the trip significantly more slippery.

 Huayna Picchu and its So-Called "Death Stairs"

 Also found near the summit of Huayna Picchu, the peak's famous "death stairs" are not quite as scary as some might have you think.
 That being said, they're no walk in the park either.
 Most visitors assume that the climb will be more intense going up, and the presence of this staircase at the start of the descent throws many for a loop.
 It's quite an extreme set of stairs, reaching an angle of over 60 degrees at some points.
 There's also no railing to hold on to, so we recommend a lot of caution when navigating this section of the Huayna Picchu descent.